-In this section you will find several examples that illustrate some of the possible work flows when using VBA with a COMSOL model.
+In this section you will find several examples that illustrate some of the possible work flows when using the COMSOL API for VBA.

 Some knowledge in VBA are required to run the examples.
-For more information please refer to the section Prerequisites.
+For more information please refer to the section Before You Start.